It’s Atlanta Festival Season — Tips for Survival

 1. Read the FAQs for the festival to get details on any bag size restrictions, parking, and other event logistics.
 I always look up the parking situation for large events like this knowing traffic and parking will be tough.
 For AFWF, I arrived early knowing a lot of cars would be backed up at the traffic light to enter the area for drop-offs or to enter the PCM parking deck.
 It’s also nice to queue early so can enjoy the festival while the crowds are lighter.

 2. Even if there aren’t bag size guidelines, use an appropriate bag.
 AFWF has a security line to check bags for weapons.
-I suggest packing a crossbody or tote to keep valuables safe and to also keep your hands free as you walk around eating and drinking.
+I suggest packing a crossbody or tote to keep valuables safe and to also keep your hands free as you walk around while eating and drinking.
 There are some freebies and samples you can take home at some booths, so you’ll want a little room to stash those away.

 3. Check the weather the morning-of and dress appropriately.
 Depending on the time of day for the festival, consider dressing in layers to account for heat, wind, and cooling temperatures once the sun goes down.